coder/docs/setup/docker.md

 1. Launch Docker Desktop.

-1. If you've previously installed Coder, run `rm -rf ~/.coder` in the terminal.
+1. If you've previously installed Coder, run `sudo rm -rf ~/.coder` in the terminal.

 1. In the terminal, run the following to download the resources you need, include the images, and set up your Coder deployment: